The best in ophthalmic education

 In recent years, Portland's housing market has become more expensive, but remains more affordable than other cities on the West Coast with good options close to the hospital.

 The residents have compiled answers to the frequently asked questions by the applicants about our program, including vacation policy, call, salary, and parking.
-To learn more, read the FAQs or contact:
+To learn more, contact:

 Susan Minnieweather, Education Manager